Home Europe Switzerland Bank for International Settlements

 Bank for International Settlements

-Bank for International Settlements (BIS) is an international organisation, which fosters international monetary and financial cooperation and serves as a bank for central banks.
-Founded in 1930, it is the world's oldest international financial organisation.
+Bank for International Settlements (BIS) is an international institution, which serves as a bank for central banks and fosters international monetary and financial cooperation.
+The BIS has 60 member central banks and employs over 630 people from 58 countries.
+Founded in 1930, it is the world's oldest international financial organization.
+It was created at the Hague Conference that dealt with the issue of German war reparation payments arising from the 1919 Treaty of Versailles.
 Bank for International Settlements provides a broad range of financial services specifically designed to assist central banks and other official monetary institutions in the management of their foreign exchange and gold reserves.
-In addition, the BIS offers a range of asset management services in sovereign securities or high-grade assets.
+It also offers a range of asset management services in sovereign securities or high-grade assets.
 The Bank's Statutes do not allow the Bank to open current accounts in the name of, or make advances to, governments.
-The BIS does not accept deposits from, or generally provide financial services to, private individuals or corporate entities.
-The size of the BIS balance sheet is driven by placements from customers.
-In September 2010, customer placements amounted to SDR 226.3 billion.
-The assets held by the BIS consist of government and quasi-government securities, reverse repurchase agreements and investments with highly rated commercial banks of international standing.
-In addition, it owns 119 tonnes of fine gold (June 2012).
-The Bank is headquartered in Basel and has representative offices in Hong Kong and Mexico City.
-The company employs 617 people from 54 countries.
+The size of the BIS balance sheet is driven by deposits from customers.
+As of March 31, 2016, it had total assets of over SDR 231 billion and deposits (excluding repurchase agreements) of SDR 189 billion.
+Gold deposits reached SDR 10 billion.
+Moreover, the Bank has 104 tonnes of fine gold in its investment portfolio.
+The BIS assets include government and quasi-government securities and investments with commercial banks.
+The Bank is headquartered in Basel with representative offices in Hong Kong and Mexico City.

 Head office address: